zachflower/flower.codes/http/_posts/2022-04-05-single-purpose-tech.md

 single-purpose solutions, but I am sure as hell trying to be more intentional in my choice of tooling.

-While I've good and kicked my doomscrolling habit thanks to content blockers, life hacks, and some self-discipline, the smartphone is still an everpresent threat to my inner peace.
+While I've good and kicked my doomscrolling habit thanks to content blockers, life hacks, and some self-discipline, the smartphone is still an ever-present threat to my inner peace.
 It's always there, begging to be picked up and used.
 Only by putting it in a drawer and walking out of the damn room can I silence its siren song, which is great, but makes owning a phone effectively useless.

 And, you know what?

 There's almost no middle ground anymore.
 You can't just *own a phone*.
 Believe me, I've tried.
 I spent the better part of the summer of 2021 with nothing but a Nokia feature phone, and it was *almost* great.
 You know what you can't do without a smartphone in the 2020's?
 Pay for parking, pick your kids